Little Rock Medical Malpractice Attorneys

 Advocates for victims of medical negligence throughout Arkansas

 The Arkansas medical malpractice lawyers at Bailey & Greer, PLLC, provide you with the expertise you need if you or a loved one has suffered at the hands of medical professionals.
-You may call our Little Rock medical malpractice attorneys today to schedule a free initial consultation.
+Our office is just 5 mins walk from Little Rock Zoo by the Park Plaza Mall, you may call our Little Rock medical malpractice attorneys today to schedule a free initial consultation.
 You can call 501-213-1512 or you can complete our contact form to schedule a free consultation.